 Drink carefully: Diet soda

 Are fizzy, zero-calorie drinks a brilliant choice for people concerned about diabetes, or could they do more harm than good?
 One 2018 study in Current Developments in Nutrition looked at over 2,000 people and found that those who drank diet soda every day increased their chances of developing diabetes, leading researchers to conclude that diet soda itself could be a risk factor.
 The news may be even worse for diabetics drinking zero-calorie sodas.
-Researchers in Australia looked at 600 patients with diabetes and concluded that drinking more than four cans of diet soda a week doubled their chances of developing proliferative diabetic retinopathy, an eye disease that’s a complication of diabetes.
+Researchers in Australia looked at 600 patients with diabetes and found that drinking more than four cans of diet soda a week doubled their chances of developing proliferative diabetic retinopathy, an eye disease that’s a complication of diabetes.

 What if you’re using it as an interim measure to wean yourself off real soda?
 Though there’s concern among researchers, the American Diabetes Association still suggests that diet soda is a better alternative to a sugar-packed version for people watching their blood sugar.

-How much: If you have a soda habit, it’s probably OK to sip one zero-calorie drink a day instead of a sugary version, but given the research it’s best to wean yourself off.
-Make sure to also drink healthy beverages like water and tea.
+How much: If you have a soda habit, it’s probably OK to sip one zero-calorie drink a day instead of a sugary version, but given the research, it’s best to wean yourself off.
+Make sure to also drink healthy drinks for people with diabetes like water and tea.
 Resist the temptation to see diet soda as a “magic eraser” allowing you to indulge in foods like chips, dips, sweets, fries, and burgers.
 People who enjoyed their diet pop as part of a healthy diet had lower risk of high blood sugar and high cholesterol than those who ate fried and sugary foods in one University of North Carolina at Chapel Hill study in the American Journal of Clinical Nutrition.
-(Learn about these other 23 surprising habits can actually lead to diabetes.
+(Learn about these other surprising habits that could cause diabetes.)

 Drink less: Soda and sugary drinks